 You may think you're being invited to an honor society, but you could be the target of a nationwide scam aimed at students.

 With so many honor societies across the country, it can be difficult to decide which one to join.
-Here's why you should join a local chapter.
+Here's why you contact your local chapter.

 After a 3-year long scam, Angela Mirabella and six others have been indicted on several charges, including grand theft.